-Any incidents where Pinners', advertisers or our information is accessed without authorization or is improperly used, or incidents that violate our privacy policy, terms of service or other policies, or the perception that an incident has occurred, could damage our brand and reputation and adversely impact our competitive position.
-In addition, government authorities or affected Pinners or advertisers could initiate legal or regulatory action against us over those incidents, which could cause us to incur significant expense and liability or result in orders or consent decrees forcing us to modify our business practices.
-Maintaining the trust of Pinners and advertisers is important to sustain Pinner growth, retention and engagement.
+Any incidents where Pinners', advertisers or our information is accessed without authorization or is improperly used, or incidents that violate our privacy policy, terms of service or other policies, or the perception that an incident has occurred, could damage our brand and reputation, adversely impact our competitive position and result in significant costs.
+We may need to notify government authorities or affected Pinners regarding security incidents, and government authorities or affected Pinners or advertisers could initiate legal or regulatory action against us over those incidents, which could cause us to incur significant expense and liability or result in orders or consent decrees forcing us to modify our business practices.
+Maintaining the trust of Pinners and advertisers is important to sustain Pinner growth, retention and engagement, and we may incur significant costs in an effort to detect and prevent any security incidents.
 Concerns over our data privacy practices, whether actual or unfounded, could subject us to negative publicity and damage our brand and reputation and deter Pinners and advertisers from using our service.
 Any of these occurrences could harm our business, revenue and financial results.